Rallfy/Live-Chat-Socket---React-Python/README.md

 ![image](https://github.com/Rallfy/Live-Chat-Socket.io-Project/assets/44873170/2a63ef20-7200-418a-a6f1-50ca48421829)

 Here's a glimpse of the chat interface in action.
 Users can join chat rooms and start conversations in real-time.

+Enjoy real-time communication with the Live Chat Socket.io Project!
+Feel free to open multiple chat sessions and experiment with different rooms and user names to experience the full functionality of the application.

+Happy chatting! 🗨️🚀